 Tax Havens: Steps against Tax Evasion

-- Offer zero tax incentives to those who transfer its profits and jobs at such countries.
+- Offer zero tax incentives to those who transfer their profits and jobs in such countries.

 - Identify and minimize loopholes in offshore taxation policies.